josecespinoza/news-explorer-frontend/README.md

 ### Live Site

-- You can visit the application at "TBD".
+- You can visit the application at "https://find.utdnews.com".